-As can be seen in the chart above, Volume Accumulation was giving a more realistic representation of what the stock of Citigroup was doing – going downward.
+As can be seen in the chart, volume accumulation was giving a more realistic representation of what the stock of Citigroup was doing – going downward.

 Since there is high volume, this is a bearish signal because there were many more stock traders and traders trying to get out of their position and willing to do that by asking for a lesser price.

-Volume Accumulation Divergences
+Recognizing Volume Accumulation Divergences

 The volume accumulation indicator attempts to expose instances where price is making new highs or lows, but the indicator is failing to confirm those price moves.

-Also, the Volume Accumulation technical indicator attempts to confirm price movements.
+Also, the volume accumulation technical indicator attempts to confirm price movements.

 High #1 to High #2

-The E-mini Russell 2000 future made a lower high; this move lower was confirmed by the Volume Accumulation indicator which made a lower high as well.
+The E-mini Russell 2000 future made a lower high.
+This move lower was confirmed by the volume accumulation indicator which made a lower high as well.

 Low #1 to Low #2

-Instead, the indicator made a higher low, a bullish divergence suggesting that the bottom may have arrived in the price of the futures contract.
+Instead, the indicator made a higher low – a bullish divergence suggesting that the bottom may have arrived in the price of the futures contract.